50% off your favorite styles.

 Improved customer retention

 93% of people sign up for loyalty programs when they are subjected to special promotions.
-Increased loyalty program members mean more number of long-term customers and higher retention rates.
+Increased loyalty program members mean more long-term customers and higher retention rates.

 Reduced cart abandonment

-SalesCycle shows an example of how abandoned cart rates reduced during 2018 Black Friday and Cyber Monday weekend compared to previous week.
-The week before had a cart abandonment rate of 85% and then it dipped to 80.9% during Black Friday sales.
+SalesCycle shows an example of how abandoned cart rates reduced during seasonal Black Friday and Cyber Monday weekends compared to the non-seasonal weekends.
+During normal weeks the cart abandonment rate was at 85% and then it dipped to 80.9% during Black Friday sales weekend.